itsxwang/software-development/Computer-Science-Core/OS/Linux/systemd.md

 - when you start,reload,stop the process the request goes to init system and init system is what does the job of starting, stopping, reloading

+- `sudo systemctl list-units --type=service -all`
+    - this command will list all the services that are currently running on the system, and their status

 - [working with units](https://youtu.be/Kzpm-rGAXos?si=MST6WcLMwWkqlgoG&t=297)
     - units in systemd are resources that it's able to manage, includes services, timers, mounts, automounts
     - so units are something that systemd is able to manage, and service is a type of unit